Geonovum/IMX-Geo/intro.md

 Based on this conceptual model we will create a complete logical model.
 On this level we add data-registration concepts like history and provenance.
 That is, the logical model specifies how orchestrated data is mapped from source data.

-This is a simplified view of this inclusion of provenance:
 ![logical objecttype including provenance](./media/sm.png)

+This is a (Very) simplified view of this inclusion of provenance.

 We are planning to introduce a generic modeling pattern on the MIM level (metamodel) for provenance that can be applied to map orchestrated data to source data.
 A first version of this was created as part of our first use case, [Adresses](https://geonovum.github.io/WaU-UC1/#EAID_18371C99_5129_4c39_8E20_83CED8FF19B9).